-- A parent or grandparent of the Canadian citizen or a permanent resident of Canada.
+- the applicant must be a parent or grandparent of a citizen or permanent resident of Canada who wishes to sponsor

-- Have a written commitment of financial support from their child or grandchild who meets the financial capability status that they can support their parents during the period of visit.
+- written commitment of financial support from their child or grandchild who meets the financial capability status that they can support their parents or grandparents during the period of visit

-- Must have a Canadian Medical Insurance for the period of one year and
+- must have Canadian Medical Insurance for a period of one year

-There are several factors to consider before the Visa officers can grant the super visa to the parents or grandparents.
-JCA Law Office is a phone call or email away to guide you in the process.
+There are several factors to consider before the visa officer can grant a super visa to the parents or grandparents.
+JCA Law is a phone call or email away to guide you in the process.

 Which family members can you sponsor?

 Canadian citizens and permanent residents may be able to sponsor the following family members to come to Canada:

 - Spouse or common-law partner